saaratrix/jetbrains-toolbox-shortcuts/README.md

 # jetbrains-toolbox-shortcuts
-Jetbrains Toolbox generates a new folder every time you update a version for an application.
+JetBrains Toolbox generates a new folder every time you update a version for an application.
 Which means that it's difficult to set file associations correctly as the binary path is changed every time.

-Example of related Jetbrain issues:
+Example of related JetBrains issues:
 https://intellij-support.jetbrains.com/hc/en-us/community/posts/360000174064-PhpStorm-updates-do-not-account-for-Windows-file-associations
 https://youtrack.jetbrains.com/issue/TBX-2540